-Every month I have to miss school and sports practice because I have such bad cramps.
-Is there anything I can do to treat them?
+Every month I have to miss school and sports practices because I have such bad period cramps.
+Is that normal?
+Is there anything I can do?